MobCat/MobCats-original-xbox-game-list/README.md

 (this is an issue with how extract-xiso extracts some redump iso where sometimes it edits / reorders some bytes. <sup>\[citation needed]</sup><br>
 The game will boot fine, but wont preform the binary diff xlive update.<br>
 xdvdfs is a little better but it has its own problems where its a raw extractor, not a converter.
 So the disk structure is not maintained, and there is no convert from redump to xiso.
 Just get the files out of the redump and put them in a clean xiso.<br>
-This will be cleaned up in v2 of this list when we become more of a database not just a title ID list.
+This will be cleaned up in v2 of this list when we become more of a database not just a title ID list.<br><br>

+TC-013 (5443000D) Ninja Gaiden Black (Japan) <br>
+`Ninja Gaiden Black (Japan) (En,Ja).iso`<br>
+Is on a list of available xbox isos to download, however it is currently unavailable for me to download.
+It is also unconfirmed this version is even real.<br>
+I'm putting it here more as a note, not sure if it's real, but if it is, then we know about it, but it's missing like `Grand Theft Auto - Vice City (Japan)`.